 Maine Homeowner Assistance Fund

-If you are a homeowner who would benefit from free housing counseling, call the bureau’s Foreclosure Prevention Hotline at 1-888-664-2569.
+If you are a homeowner who would benefit from free foreclosure housing counseling to assist in exploring your loss mitigation options, call the Bureau’s Foreclosure Prevention Hotline at 1-888-664-2569.

 Questions about the Homeowner Assistance Fund?
 Submit them here.

 Click here to be placed on the interested parties mailing list for the Maine HAF .